 And now the bit we’ve all been waiting for: the karaoke room.
-It’s underneath the main dining space, and pretty high tech – the screen plays actual videos rather (than the traditional, circa-1998 animations), and there are multi-coloured disco lights that respond to sound, flashing in time with the song.
+Underneath the main dining space, and you’ll find one of the most high-tech karaoke bars in London – the screen plays actual videos rather (than the traditional, circa-1998 animations), and there are multi-coloured disco lights that respond to sound, flashing in time with the song.
 It’s large enough to hold up to a dozen warblers, and you can of course get cocktail pitchers and platters of bao brought down to you…

 …so you won’t have to sing for your supper.

 NOTE: BAO Borough is open daily from noon.
 You can book a table, or the karaoke room, HERE.

 BAO Borough | 13 Stoney Street, SE1 9AD

 Like dining out in Borough Market?
 Check out our favourite restaurants in London Bridge

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.

 Join us to see what’s hot in London this week; to explore all of the recommendations & ideas stored within The Nudge’s website and members’ app; and to start making the most of life in London today.
 Start Free 14 Day Trial

 13 Stoney Street, Borough, South London, SE1 9AD